-To be eligible, the student must be:
+To be eligible, the student must:

-- A summer 2014 graduate or a fall 2014 candidate
+- be a summer 2015 graduate or a fall 2015 candidate

-- In good standing with the University
+- have good disciplinary standing at the University

-- Able to demonstrate academic success
+- demonstrate academic success

 Complete applications are due at noon Friday, Oct.
 16. Note: Only complete applications will be considered.

 - Personal statement – include information about yourself as well as why you wish to represent your class at Commencement

-- Two letters of recommendation - references must be professors, administrators or staff members at Binghamton University (optional: Recommendation Request PDF)
+- Recommenders must be professors, administrators or staff members at Binghamton University

 - The speech should be substantive, meaningful and entertaining.